About our Athletic Training Program

 MSAT Program at a Glance

-All students entering Rowan University are required to complete a 3 year Pre-Athletic Training Curriculum followed by the 2 calendar year Professional Athletic Training Program.
-Students that successfully complete all components of the Professional Preparation Athletic Training Program (graduate) will receive a Bachelor of Science in Athletic Training Studies and a Master of Science in Athletic Training.
+All students entering Rowan University as freshman are required to complete a 3 year Pre-Athletic Training Curriculum followed by the 2 calendar year Professional Athletic Training Program.
+Native Rowan University freshman and transfer students who have not earned a Bachelor's degree will apply to the pre-Athletic Training Program using the Rowan App.

-• Prospective students who have earned a Bachelor's degree and have obtained all the program admission requirements should go to: Rowan Global Admissions to apply to the two-year program.
+Students who have obtained a Bachelor's degree and have met all program admission pre-requisites (See Admission Requirements) will be considered for acceptance.
+Prospective students who have earned a Bachelor's degree and have obtained all the program admission requirements should go to: Rowan Global Admissions to apply to the two-year program.

-2. The MSAT has four total clinical experience classes, with two being completely immersive.
+- The MSAT has four total clinical experience classes, with two being completely immersive.
 This means students will spend the majority, or all, of a semester in the clinical setting without attending face-to-face classes.

 The athletic training program aspires to be a leader in student-centered athletic training higher education and recognized regionally and nationwide as one of the best among its peers.
 We aim to provide model preparation for continuing professional practice and scholarship in the athletic training profession.
 We are committed to creating experiences and opportunities to prepare our students to be successful in any athletic training setting for which they choose to pursue a career.